yihaotan/CourseProject/README.md

   2. Remove emojis from the submission and comment texts.
   3. Tokenize the submission and comment texts into token (word).
   4. Lowercase each token.
-  5. Lemmatize each token.
+  5. Remove stopwords.
-  6. Stem each token.
+  6. Lemmatize each token.
-  7. Token is cleaned.
+  7. Stem each token.
 * The sentiment analysis involves the following steps:
   1. Update the Vader lexicon with custom Bitcoin sentiment keywords.
 The keywords are found in src/config.py.
 Examples of keywords include 'mooning': 1.0, 'tendie': 0.5 and 'paper': -0.5.
   1. Compute the polarity compound score for each token per day using Vader.